DuPAL-PAL-DUmper/DuPAL_Analyzer/README.md

 #### Requirements

 Make sure you have at least a **Java 1.8** compatible JRE installed and have access to your serial port devices (In linux it's usually sufficient to add your user to the `dialout` group).

+## Credits

+- Thanks to [jammarcade.net](https://www.jammarcade.net/) for hosting all those PAL dumps, I used a lot of them to test my implementation.
+- Thanks to @mesillo for taking time to read my documentation and pointing out possible improvements.